personal-security/easy-sdk-go/README.md

 * RunCMD - Run command in console and return resutl
 * SendGetTorRequest - Send GET query to server via TOR and get result
 * SendPostTorRequest - Send GET query to server via TOR and get result
+* GetRequestTimeout - Send GET query with timaout and auth token

 ## Import